Fight over energy policy fuels Virginia election spending

 RICHMOND, Va.
 (AP) — Virginia’s hotly contested legislative races have drawn huge donations from out-of-state special interest groups hoping to send a message on guns, abortion and President Donald Trump ahead of the 2020 election cycle.
 But the biggest individual donor is a Charlottesville man unhappy with his electric company.

 Since 2018, investor Michael Bills has given more than $2 million to dozens of Democratic candidates and political action committees in an effort to weaken the strength of Dominion Energy, long a dominant force in Virginia politics and a major source of corporate campaign donations.
-His wife, spending , has given more than $1.1 million.
+His wife, Sonjia Smith, has given more than $1.1 million.
 Much of the couple’s money is going to Democrats in close races.

 Dominion has responded with increased giving of its own, including large donations to outside groups that are heavily involved in Virginia elections.